PrintsCharming/ObjectHydrator/README.md

-UnitedKingdomCityGenerator | Returns a UK City | Thanks to fuzzy-afterlife UnitedKingdomCountyGenerator | Returns a UK County | Thanks to fuzzy-afterlife UnitedKingdomPostcodeGenerator | Returns a UK Post Code | Thanks to fuzzy-afterlife AlphaNumericGenerator | Returns an string with alpha chars of n length | Thanks to fuzzy-afterlife
+UnitedKingdomCityGenerator | Returns a UK City | Thanks to fuzzy-afterlife UnitedKingdomCountyGenerator | Returns a UK County | Thanks to fuzzy-afterlife UnitedKingdomPostcodeGenerator | Returns a UK Post Code | Thanks to fuzzy-afterlife UnitedKingdomPhoneNumberGenerator | Returns a UK Phone | Thanks to rikrak UnitedKingdomInsuranceNumberGenerator | Returns a UK Ins Number | Thanks to rikrak AlphaNumericGenerator | Returns an string with alpha chars of n length | Thanks to fuzzy-afterlife CulturesGenerator | Returns a Culture Info property | Thanks to ushenkodmitry

 All values can be overridden so you can do things like fake search results etc...